Woman holds up paper in front of a group of coworkers in an office.

 Credit report

-Payment history: Your payment history—which can account for a significant percentage in credit scoring models—is a measure of your creditworthiness.
-The idea is that if a cardmember has paid their bills on time in the past, they’re more likely to do so in the future.
+Payment history: Your payment history plays a big role in your overall creditworthiness.
+The idea is, if a cardmember has paid their bills on time in the past, they’re more likely to do so in the future.
 Ensuring you always make your credit card payments on time is one of the best long-term paths to a higher credit limit.

-Credit utilization: Credit utilization refers to the amount of a person’s credit in use compared to their total credit available.
-A lower credit utilization—having less credit in use—will generally be better for card approval and credit limit determination.
+Credit utilization: Credit utilization refers to the amount of a person’s credit in use compared to their total credit available across revolving credit accounts.
+Credit issuers generally prefer a lower credit utilization ratio.
+If you’re already carrying a lot of credit card debt, a credit card issuer may not want to offer you additional credit.

-Credit card issuers may look at both overall credit utilization and utilization on individual lines of credit when determining the size of a credit card limit on a new account.
-If you plan on applying for a new card in a few months, paying down some existing balances could help raise your credit limit.
+Credit card issuers may look at both overall credit utilization and utilization on individual lines of credit when determining a credit card limit on a new account.
+If you plan on applying for a new card in a few months, paying down some existing balances may help you qualify for a higher limit.

-Length of credit history: Having a longer credit history gives issuers a larger pool of data to predict how you’re going to use credit moving forward, and a long history of responsible credit use may help improve your odds of a higher credit limit.
+Length of credit history: A longer credit history gives issuers a larger pool of data to predict how you’re going to use credit moving forward.
+A long history of responsible credit use generally helps improve your odds of a higher credit limit.

 Personal income and monthly expenses

 Your income and housing costs may help determine your credit limit.
-If an applicant has a high income with a relatively low rent or mortgage, odds are they have more discretionary income and thus may qualify for a higher spending limit, depending on other factors.
+If an applicant has a high income with a relatively low rent or mortgage, they may have more financial flexibility to manage credit card debts.
+Thus, they may qualify for a higher spending limit, depending on other factors.

 Does a high-limit credit card affect your credit score?

 For example, if you have two credit cards with a total credit limit of $5,000, and your balance is $2,500, your credit utilization ratio is 50%.
-But if you add high-limit cards that increase your total available credit to $25,000, and they don’t have a balance, your credit utilization rate for the same balance would be 10%.
-So, having high-limit cards may let you run a larger balance without your credit utilization ratio affecting your credit score, as long as you keep your credit utilization rate below the recommended amount.
+But if you were to open a new credit line that increases your total available credit to $25,000, your credit utilization rate for the same balance would be 10%.
+So, having high-limit cards may let you run a larger balance without your credit utilization ratio affecting your credit score, as long as you keep your credit utilization rate low.

 What happens if you go over your credit limit?